 ADVERTISING FIELD AND WEB

 Business Sponsorship 3’x8’ vinyl sign: design your own sign for $250.00.
-Renewal of existing advertising sign: $150.00 -this includes advertising on our league website and Facebook page.
+This includes advertising on our league website and Facebook page.

-Family Sponsorship 3’x3’ vinyl sign: $100 Sign example “Good Luck (player names)!
-Love John and Jane Doe $100.”
-Renewal: $60.

 Team Sponsorship: $500 will include the name of donator on the back of the jersey, a vinyl sign, website advertisement, and acknowledgement during Minor A and Major games.